Login to access subscriber-only resources.

 Topics that will be considered by SAJSWSD are diverse and may include the following: lifespan, populations at risk, poverty, livelihoods, anti-discriminatory practice, welfare systems, development management, social security, social policy, human rights, community-based development, social development, comparative health, mental health, education, urban and rural development, volunteerism, civic service, civil society, social movements, social change, decoloniality, indigenous knowledges, climate justice, disaster management, and sustainable development.

-The readers of SAJSWSD are primarily social work practitioners and educators, but also include community development practitioners, development workers and social policy makers.
+The readers of SAJSWSD are primarily social work practitioners and educators, but also include community development practitioners, development workers, child and youth care workers, and social policy makers.
 It is thus the intention of this journal to maintain a balance between theory and practice.
 Contributors are therefore encouraged to specify the practical implications of their work for those involved in social work and social development practice and education in the African context.

 The University of Johannesburg charges page fees to cover the university-related administrative costs of hosting the journal.
 A fee of R175.44 per page, excluding VAT, is charged for articles published in 2020 and 2021.
 Authors will invoiced once the article is published, based on the number of pages in the article.
 Articles are, on average, 18 pages (with a range of 14-21 pages).
 Motivations for fee waivers should be directed in a formal letter request to the Editor.